Rainbow Trust Children’s Charity is going through an exciting time where we are rebuilding!

 How to apply:

+First interviews will take place during the week beginning 7 February 2022, with second interviews to follow.
 We will only contact those applicants who have been successful.

 There will be a requirement for flexible working and a full current driver’s licence to accommodate team and family need.
 An enhanced DBS disclosure will be required for this post.